-It’s been twenty-four years since I said goodbye for the last time to my dad.
-Wow, that’s hard to believe – almost a quarter of a century, and just under one half of my life!
+It’s been thirty-three years since I said goodbye to my dad for the last time.
+Wow, that’s hard to believe – almost a quarter of a century and just under one-half of my life!

 He doesn’t fight crime or wear a cape